NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Server-side and client-side rendering

 In this section, also generally in web frameworks circles, the word _rendering_ refers to the transformation of data from a structured format (like JSON) into the HTML that is displayed to the user.
-This is not not be confused by the rendering to the screen which is performed by [browser engines](https://en.wikipedia.org/wiki/Browser_engine).
+This is not to be confused by the rendering to the screen which is performed by [browser engines](https://en.wikipedia.org/wiki/Browser_engine).

 Rendering can be done on the client, on the server, or on both.
 Where it is done has an effect on the amount of data that is sent to the client.
 Let's look first at client-side and server-side rendering in purest form: